Diogovx/Asset-term-generator/README.md

 - [ ] Implement security analysis tools (`bandit`, `pip-audit`) in the CI pipeline.
 - [ ] Migrate document generation to `docxtpl` to allow conditional logic and loops (`if`/`for`) directly in the `.docx` templates.
-- [ ] Develop a web interface with FastAPI for intranet use.
+- [ ] Develop a web interface with FastAPI.
 - [ ] Add a history of generated terms.

 ## 🤝 Contributing